-The Lapidus Center inaugural conference, “Reckoning With Slavery: New Directions in the History, Memory, Legacy, and Popular Representations of Enslavement” will take place November 16-18 at the Schomburg Center.
+The Lapidus Center inaugural conference, “Reckoning With Slavery: New Directions in the History, Memory, Legacy, and Popular Representations of Enslavement” took place November 16-18 at the Schomburg Center.

 Welcome by Sid Lapidus

 Christopher L. Brown, Professor of History, Columbia University

 Leslie M. Harris, Professor of History, Northwestern University

 Manisha Sinha, Draper Chair in American History, University of Connecticut

 Craig S. Wilder, Barton L. Weller Professor of History, M.I.T.

 William B. Hart, Associate Professor of History, Middlebury College:To “construct a virtuous…community in Africa”: Extending the Great Redeemer’s Kingdom through the American Colonization Society